tsbreuer/osu-auto-host/README.md

 Players can only add a single beatmap at once at the queue (Ignoring current song to be played) to enforce host rotation.

-## Beatmap queue
-To setup a beatmap queue, you will need to create a `beatmaps` folder next to the executable file.
-This folder should contain various `.osu` files of beatmaps to play.
-If folder is empty, bot will stay without any beatmap loaded until someone loads one.

 ## Beatmap criteria
 This is the current criteria for using the !add command.
 Some settings will be configurable, but for now, the map needs to:
 * Be for osu! standard gamemode.
-* Have a star difficulty between 4 and 6.
-(Changeable)
+* Have a star difficulty between X and Y. (Changes depending on the lobby)
 * Be ranked, qualified or pending.
 (Changeable)
 * Be less then 6 minutes long.
 * Not be a repeat of the last 30 songs played.